Belgrave, Leicester: History

 During the Middle Ages Belgrave became one of Leicestershire’s wealthier livings.
 In the thirteenth century its value rocketed.
 In 1217 it was valued at 16 marks, at 30 in 1254 and at 60 in 1291.

+Back in the 14th Century Thurcaston Road was one of the country’s most important roads.
+On a map of 1675 it is shown as part of the great road from London to Manchester and Carlisle and its importance was further recognised when it became a tumpike (toll road) in 1784.
+A bridge existed on Thurcaston Road in 1357 although the current medieval one dates from the 15th Century.

+Another important influence on Belgrave was the construction of The Leicester Navigation in 1791.
+A canal was dug to the south and north of the village to provide a passage for barges where the River Soar was unsuitable for navigation.
+It helped industry in the town, bringing coal, limestone, state and wool into Leicester and taking hosiery and other finished goods out.
+The wharf in Belgrave Village, just south of the bridge was the offloading point for Mountsorrel Granite.
+The medieval bridge had to be widened to allow the barges to pass through.

-Belgrave was one of the communities in Leicestershire that experienced the shock of military confrontation because of its situation on the busy London to Derby road which cut right through the heart of the village unlike neighbouring Birstall and Wanlip which it bypassed by some hundreds of yards.
+Belgrave was one of the communities in Leicestershire that experienced the shock of military confrontation because of it’s situation on the busy London to Derby road which cut right through the heart of the village unlike neighbouring Birstall and Wanlip which it bypassed by some hundreds of yards.

-When the English Civil War burst violently into Belgrave, records indicate that there were a number of skirmishes between the opposing forces around the Thurcaston Road bridge and inside St Peter's Church.
+When the English Civil War burst violently into Belgrave, records indicate that there were a number of skirmishes between the opposing forces around the Thurcaston Road Bridge and inside St Peter’s Church.
 There is damage to the Tudor Memorial to Ambrose de Belgrave which suggests that it may have been used for target practice.

 With large 19th century terraced developments along the A607 (Belgrave Road and Melton Road), this area now has a large, vibrant Asian community featuring the "Golden Mile".
 The Asian community based in and around Belgrave and Melton Road have been residents since the early 1970s.

-The Belgrave Hall area is a conservation area.